adde88/DWR-956_decrypted_fw/Readme.md

-# DWR-956 decrypted firmwares.
+# D-link DWR-956 Firmware

-Decrypted and extracted firmwares for D-link DWR-956.
+This repository contains both the encrypted, decrypted and the extracted content of all firmware versions for D-link DWR-956.
 4G/LTE WiFi Router (2.4Ghz + 5Ghz)

 Folder structure: